gradient-pulse/phi-mesh/README.md

 **Recursive Gradient Physics (RGPx): From Energy Conservation to Gradient Coherence — v1.2**
 participant_0 & GPT-5 (2025)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17566097.svg)](https://doi.org/10.5281/zenodo.17566097)
-RGPx moves from theoretical invariant to operational physics—a universal grammar through which coherence, collapse, and curvature reveal their common origin..
+RGPx moves from theoretical invariant to operational physics—a universal grammar through which coherence, collapse, and curvature reveal their common origin.
 Establishes the Δ → GC → CF → UD cycle as the structural basis of Recursive Gradient Processing.

 ---